Digital Media Design FYP (Research Path)

 There is a level of interaction and engagement between the model and the artist that it cannot replace.

 Regarding the question of AR helping people to learn skills, the Aryzon AR Studio app can help in the same way that copying from 2D images can be good practice for people learning to draw.
 It has some advantages over copying from a 2D image in that the user can rotate and zoom the object to view and draw it from various angles and at various sizes.
 A disadvantage is that it will not teach you to draw the subject using the direction, contrast or intensity of light into good effect because of its independent lighting system.
 It has therefore some possibilities to be used as a resource for the atelier system of learning traditional figure drawing.

 Regarding the question of humans being centre stage in AR design.
 Viewing the display through an iPad is a bit awkward.
 A hands-free set up such as glasses or projections would help this technology to get out of the way of the task the human is focusing on.

 Regarding comparisons, by far the most significant comparison is the freedom and expressiveness in the mark making of the drawings of the live model drawings compared with the straighter crisper marks in the drawings of the AR and 3Dprinted models.

-making a JPG image into a digital object to display via the Aryzon AR Studio app.
+I made the artworks into objects to display via the Aryzon AR Studio app.